itz-me-zappex/flux/README.md

 ```

 #### Remove unneeded dependencies
-Depends on distro and package manager you use, I highly suggest to remove dependencies selectively and check which packages are use it to avoid system breakage.
+Depends on distro and package manager you use, I highly suggest to remove dependencies selectively and check which packages are use them to avoid system breakage.

 ### Cleaning up
 #### Temporary directory (after crash)